Signs of Emotional Cheating Through Texting

 Some people respond to suspected emotional cheating by becoming more accommodating — trying harder, giving more space, tolerating behavior they know is wrong.
 This does not work.
 Abandoning your own boundaries in hopes of keeping the peace teaches your partner that boundary violations have no consequences.

 You are allowed to have expectations about transparency, phone behavior, and emotional fidelity.
 Those are not controlling impulses.
 They are the baseline conditions of a committed relationship.
+For more on this, see our guide on micro cheating signs to understand where reasonable boundaries fall.

 Accepting the "You're Crazy" Defense